integrations/terraform-provider-github/website/docs/r/actions_repository_permissions.html.markdown

 # github_actions_repository_permissions

 This resource allows you to enable and manage GitHub Actions permissions for a given repository.
-You must have admin access to an repository to use this resource.
+You must have admin access to a repository to use this resource.

 ## Example Usage